amirnobari/BotForTelegram/README.md

 The creation and management of the Telegram bot by NodeJS.
 This bot is related to all programming tasks, including: introducing training courses, etc., and it is being completed.
 # RUN
 To use the codes, you can run them with (npm i) command after cloning in Nodejs.
-Just put the secret key of Telegram and OpenAI and type (node bot.js) in terminal for start
+Just put the secret key of Telegram and type (node bot.js) in terminal for start